ChrisRunyon/Plasmicmedia/README.md

 This means you can not cheat and edit the code and view your changes in a browser for development.

-To use this code yoh must know how to code as a Software Engineer.
+To use this code you must know how to code as a Software Engineer.